xyangwu/pyusb/docs/tutorial.rst

 For the other transfers, you use the methods ``write`` and ``read``, respectively, to write and read data.
 You don't need to worry about the transfer type, it is automatically determined from the endpoint address.
-Here is our loopback example assuming the we have a loopback pipe in the endpoint
+Here is our loopback example assuming that we have a loopback pipe in the endpoint
 1:

 .. code-block:: python